CUH NHS 75th birthday logo

 How does a clinical psychologist help you?

-The clinical psychologist in the pain service typically offers help with:
+The clinical psychologist in the pain service focuses on your priorities and your abilities.
+They typically offer help with:

-• Help with decision making about treatment to support your discussion with other health professionals
+• help with decision-making about treatment to support your discussion with other healthcare professionals

 You will consider with the clinical psychologist your current ways of coping.
 It can be useful to look at how your pain can be affected by things that you have experienced in the past.
-However, the emphasis tends to be on putting your skills for self management of chronic pain into action, consistently, in situations in the present.
-It may be that for some problems, support can be accessed from your GP or by referral to another specialist service.
+However, the emphasis tends to be on putting your skills for self-management of chronic pain into action, consistently, in situations in the present.
+It may be that, for some problems, support can be accessed from your general practitioner (GP) or by referral to another specialist service.

 What will happen at my initial appointment?

 The psychologist will work with you to form a shared understanding of the challenges you are facing and your hopes for change.
+You will be contacted for an initial appointment.
 At the end of your initial appointment you will be recommended one of the following:

-• A series of treatment sessions using evidence-based therapies.
+• A care plan to support you with your goals.
+This may include a series of treatment sessions following the National Institute for Health and Care Excellence (NICE) guidelines for chronic pain (NICE, 2021).
 A cognitive behavioural approach is usually offered.
-This is a brief time-limited approach and typically starts with three to six sessions
+This is a brief time-limited approach and typically starts with three to six sessions.

-• Referral to other services that are better placed to meet your needs and hopes for change
+• Referral to NHS Talking Therapies in the community or other services that are better placed to meet your needs and hopes for change.

 What is the training for a clinical psychologist?